hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ## What are Segments?

 Segments allow you to create partitions for different users and apply various rules to different areas of the platform.
-Segments offer you an extra dimension of flexibility for customizing player experience and behavior.
+Segments offer you an extra dimension of flexibility for precisely customizing player experience and behavior.

 ## Segmentation Use Cases